ML-Course-2025b/session7/material/Pre-training-Tasks.md

 predicted_token_id = torch.argmax(mlm_prediction_logits[0, 1, :]).item() # Index 1 corresponds to the first actual token
 print("Predicted token for first position:", tokenizer.decode([predicted_token_id]))
 ```
-*(Self-correction: The original code snippet for prediction was minimal.
-Added `with torch.no_grad()` for inference, clarified what logits represent, and showed how to potentially decode a predicted token.)*

 **Conclusion**